michael2012z/BitBible/markdown/KJV/files/Job.md

 14. The murderer rising with the light killeth the poor and needy, and in the night is as a thief.

-15. The eye also of the adulterer waiteth for the twilight, saying, No eye shall see me: and disguiseth his face.disguiseth…: Heb. setteth his face in secret
+15. The eye also of the adulterer waiteth for the twilight, saying, No eye shall see me: and disguiseth his face.

 16. In the dark they dig through houses, which they had marked for themselves in the daytime: they know not the light.